Another Youth Problem: Immediate Results Or Athleticism Over Skill

 The 4 Fs is a simple theoretically concept and it stands for Fluid Front, Formed Fallback.
 In practice, however, only a handful of teams in the world have done it and not all the time.

 But what does this Fluid Front, Formed Fallback mean anyway?
 Well in line with the understanding that there is no bad defense but only better opposing offense the fluid front is supposed to present unexpected changes in the "landscape" of attacking players who eventually destabilize the defense and create holes in it to be exploited.
 This as noted before is easier said than done.
 Such type of play cannot be orchestrated or practiced.
 Accomplishing this requires quality players working on instinct with great mutual understanding.
 Players with confidence above coach or club.
-A good example from the current soccer world is FC Barcelona where the likes of Messi, Suarez and Neymar are so fluid at the top that it becomes almost impossible for any defense to keep up marking them.
+A good example is the "MSN" era of FC Barcelona where the likes of Messi, Suarez and Neymar were so fluid at the top that it became almost impossible for any defense to keep up marking them.

 Another example, for those who remember, was the Bulgarian National Team at the 1994 World Cup with unfortunately for them a single feat that took them all the way to the semifinals.
 Their fluid and unpredictable attack conquered defenses of giants like Argentina and Germany.